Culture & History, Festivals and Events

 Mexicans are passionate about their national sport.
 Surveys suggest that over 70% of Mexicans between the ages of 12 and 60 regularly watch soccer games on TV, making the sport a frequent topic of conversation here.
 With this in mind, here’s a primer on how the Mexican professional soccer leagues play-out through the year.

 Many local matches are shown on free-to-view broadcast channels, which include those of Televisa, TV Azteca and Imagen TV.
-But in recent years, a growing number of games are only available on cable or satellite TV systems.
-Fox Sports, for example, has the exclusive transmission rights to the home games of five first division teams.
+But in recent years, a growing number of games are only available on cable or satellite TV systems—primarily Fox and ESPN.
 Televisa also shows selected games only on its cable or streaming channel.

 Likewise, if you want to watch teams like Real Madrid, Barcelona or Manchester United —to name a few— you’ll need to have a cable or satellite television subscription.